-The Sponsor has sponsored three prior public programs, Red Oak Capital Fund II, LLC, or ROCF II, Red Oak Capital Fund III, LLC, or ROCF III, and Red Oak Capital Fund IV, LLC, or ROCF IV.
 ROCF II commenced offering up to \$50 million of bonds pursuant to an offering statement qualified with the SEC on September 4, 2018.
 The final closing in ROCF II's offering occurred on August 1, 2019, with all \$50 million of bonds being sold.
 ROCF II sold bonds in two series, one maturing on August 1, 2021 ("ROCF II Series A") and the second maturing on August 1, 2024 ("ROCF II Series B").
-In addition, each ROCF II A Bond will renew automatically for another two year term and each ROCF II Series B Bond will renew automatically for another five year term, at their respective maturities indefinitely, unless otherwise elected by the bondholder or ROCF II.
+In addition, each ROCF II Series A Bond will renew automatically for another two-year term and each ROCF II Series B Bond will renew automatically for another five-year term, at their respective maturities indefinitely, unless otherwise elected by the bondholder or ROCF II.
 As such, ROCF II has an indefinite life with no global liquidity event expected.
-Each successive maturity date should viewed as a periodic liquidity event and the first such event has not yet been reached.
+Each successive maturity date should be viewed as a periodic liquidity event.

-As of December 31, 2019, ROCF II issued approximately \$3.1 million and \$46.9 million of ROCF II Series A and ROCF II Series B, respectively.
+As of June 30, 2022, ROCF II issued approximately \$3.1 million and \$46.9 million of ROCF II Series A and ROCF II Series B, respectively.
+On June 15, 2021, all of the outstanding Series A Bonds were redeemed.
 ROCF II had incurred approximately \$4.8 million of debt issuance costs from the offering, of which \$63,000 and \$3,163,000 were incurred as commissions for ROCF II Series A and ROCF II Series B issuances, respectively.

-ROCF II is managed by the Manager, an affiliate of our Sponsor, and pays an annual management fee to the Manager which is based on an annual rate of 2.00% of the gross principal outstanding of ROCF II Series A bondholders and 1.75% of gross principal outstanding of ROCF II Series B bondholders.
-Through December 31, 2019, approximately \$580,000 of management fees had been earned by the Manager.
+ROCF II is managed by the Manager, an affiliate of our Sponsor, and pays an annual management fee to the Manager which is based on an annual rate of 2.00% of the gross principal outstanding of ROCF II A Bondholders and 1.75% of gross principal outstanding of ROCF II Series B bondholders.
+Through June 30, 2022, \$2,720,501 of management fees had been earned by the Manager.

 ROCF II pays an acquisition fee to the Manager which is calculated as 0.50% of the gross mortgage loans receivable, inclusive of any closing costs.
-As of December 31, 2019, approximately \$227,000 of acquisition fees had been earned by the Manager.
+Through June 30, 2022, \$241,165 of acquisition fees had been earned by the Manager.

-ROCF II pays organization fees to the Manager which are calculated as 2.00% of the gross proceeds of the sale of both ROCF II Series A and ROCF II Series B. As of December 31, 2019, approximately \$1,000,000 of organization fees had been earned by the Manager.
+ROCF II pays organization fees to the Manager which are calculated as 2.00% of the gross proceeds of the sale of both ROCF II Series A and ROCF II Series B. Through June 30, 2022, \$1,000,000 of organization fees had been earned by the Manager.

-As of December 31, 2019, net proceeds to ROCF II after debt issuance costs, organization and offering costs, acquisition fees, and management fees were approximately \$43.4 million.
+As of June 30, 2022, net proceeds to ROCF II after debt issuance costs, organization and offering costs, acquisition fees, and management fees were approximately \$41.2 million.

-ROCF II held approximately \$45.31 million of mortgage loans receivable as of December 31, 2019.
-This consisted of fourteen mortgage loans where the interest rate ranged between 10% and 16% (averaging 11%) and where the maturities ranged from March 5, 2020 to December 5, 2020, based on twelve-month terms with two optional six-month extensions.
+ROCF II held approximately \$29.59 million of gross mortgage loans receivable as of June 30, 2022.
+This consisted of seven mortgage loans where the weighted average interest rate was 16.70% and where maturities ranged from March 5, 2021 to September 30, 2021, based on twelve-month terms with two borrower options to extend an additional six months.

-ROCF II has made all interest payments on its outstanding Bonds timely to the paying agent in accordance with the terms of ROCF II's indenture and outstanding Bonds.
+ROCF II has made all interest payments on its outstanding bonds timely to the paying agent in accordance with the terms of ROCF II's indenture and outstanding bonds.